gofarann/gofarann-alexa-skill-dev-resources/README.md

 ## Tips
-* Beginner
+### Beginner
   * Make sure your Echo is on your Amazon account.
 "Alexa, which account am I on?"
-  * run 'npm install' each time you want to add a new package; you then have to re-zip the files with your src file and reupload to Lambda.
+  * Run 'npm install' each time you want to add a new package; you then have to re-zip the files with your src file and reupload to Lambda.
   * In order for your code to work, you must zip up your node modules as well as your src file in one folder and then upload to Lambda.
   * Organize your code!
     * You can either have different files and "require" them to create the relationships, or put them all in one index.js.